sprout-laravel/docs/lifecycle.md

   Sprout does certain things at certain points during Laravel's lifecycle, but it also has its own lifecycle and functionality that allows you to work with it.
 ---

+> [!NOTE]
+> This section of the documentation is going to be one of the last pieces to be completed,
+> as it directly reflects how the package works, which is subject to change.

 ## Laravel Lifecycle

 The first lifecycle we need to look at is Laravel's, so you can see what Sprout is doing at the relevant points.